-Our market-based options granted in 2016 under our 2014 Equity Incentive Plan (the "2014 Plan") and 2012 Equity Incentive Plan (as amended, the "2012 Plan") vest at a rate of 25% per year on each of the first four anniversaries of the grant date, provided that as of the vesting date for each vesting tranche, the closing price of the Company's shares on the New York Stock Exchange is at least a specified price hurdle, defined as a 50% premium to the closing stock price on the grant date.
+Our market-based options granted in 2017 and 2016 under our 2014 Equity Incentive Plan (the "2014 Plan") and 2012 Equity Incentive Plan (as amended, the "2012 Plan") vest at a rate of 25% per year on each of the first four anniversaries of the grant date, provided that as of the vesting date for each vesting tranche, the closing price of the Company's shares on the New York Stock Exchange is at least a specified price hurdle, defined as a 25% and 50% premium for 2017 and 2016, respectively, to the closing stock price on the grant date.
 If the price hurdle is not met as of the vesting date for a vesting tranche, then the vested tranche shall vest and become vested shares on the last day of a period of 30 consecutive trading days during which the closing price is at least the price hurdle.